Northern Star (Melanie C album): Commercial performance

 Northern Star debuted at number 10 on the UK Albums Chart, in the issue dated 24 October 1999.
 Album sales increased in the UK when "Never Be the Same Again" was released as a single, entering the top 10 again and moving to number five two weeks later.
 Northern Star kept selling steadily well during the following months, until "I Turn to You" was released in August 2000, when sales took off again and Northern Star achieved its peak position on 2 September 2000, hitting number four of the album chart, nearly a year after its release.
 As of October 2016, Northern Star had spent 79 weeks on the official UK Albums Chart.
-Its last appearance on it was in January 2004, nearly 4 and a half years after its release.
+Its last appearance on it was in January 2004, nearly 4 1/2 years after its release.
 It has sold over 890,000 copies in the UK, as of October 2016.
 In the United States, it failed to chart in its first week of release.
 The album sold 6,717 copies in its first week, missing the bottom of the chart by a few hundred.
 In Canada, it charted at number 15.

 With worldwide sales close to 2.5 million copies, it is the biggest-selling solo Spice Girl album.